atilafassina/shieldwall/README.md

 ## Usage

-This package aims to support every framework runtime powered by [h3](https://h3.unjs.io), but at thsi moment only [SolidStart](https://start.solidjs.com) has first-class adapters.
+This package aims to support every framework runtime powered by [h3](https://h3.unjs.io), but at this moment only [SolidStart](https://start.solidjs.com) has first-class adapters.

 ### SolidStart

-The exports are out-of-the-box middleware handlers, if you need help creating middlewares in SolidStart, [check the docs](https://docs.solidjs.com/solid-start/advanced/middleware)
+The exports are out-of-the-box middleware handlers.
+If you need help creating middlewares in SolidStart you can [check the docs](https://docs.solidjs.com/solid-start/advanced/middleware)

 ```ts
 import { createMiddleware } from "@solidjs/start/middleware";